DARVO: What It Means, How It Works, and How to Respond

 How to respond to DARVO

 You can’t control whether someone uses DARVO.
 You can control how you respond to it.
+The framework below is organized from minimum-intervention (works for occasional DARVO) to maximum (for chronic patterns).

 Hold your ground internally